lusis/Noah/examples/README.md

 # Examples
-These are some notes regarding the examples in this directory
+The following is a list of notes regarding the examples in this directory.

 ## General Requirements